 Model option SOMADVEC must be specified for compilation when the SOM advection scheme will be used for any tracer.
-Namelist nml_somadv is required (see Table 8.2) at run time.
+Namelist nml_somadv is required (see Table 10.2) at run time.
 You must also specify which tracer will use this scheme as well as what kind of specifications will be used for that tracer.
 See Section 13.3.2 and Table 13.3 for details.

-name explanation string or value file_som_in base name of the restart file to be input {file_som_in}i_n file_som_out base name of the restart file to be output {file_som_out}i_n nstep_som_restart_interval interval in time steps with which restart default is 0 (at the end of this job) files are output lsomstrang The order of calling x and y direction is .true./.false. reversed every time step lsommonitor flag to monitor the conservation of the .true./.false. moments i - (x x x y y x 7 77 x y y 7 7x) n - (0) 1.02 numtre le tracer number
+name explanation string or value

+lsomstrang The order of calling x and y direction is .true./.false.

+reversed every time step

+lsommonitor flag to monitor the conservation of the .true./.false.

+moments

-Table8.2 Variables defined in namelist nml_somadv
+Table 10.2 Variables defined in namelist nml_somadv